The Point Solution Trap

 Unified Data Model

-The intelligence layer ingests data from all of your HR systems and normalizes it into a single schema.
+The intelligence layer ingests data from all HR systems and normalizes it into a single schema.
 An “employee” means the same thing regardless of which system the data came from.
 Dates are consistent.
 Organizational hierarchies align.
-This sounds basic, but it’s the foundation that makes everything else possible.
+This sounds basic — but it’s the foundation that makes everything else possible.

 Cross-System Pattern Recognition

-With unified data, you can identify patterns that are invisible within any single system.
-For example: employees who receive their first promotion within 18 months are 3.2x more likely to stay for five years — but only if they also completed at least one cross-functional project.
-That insight requires connecting performance data, career progression data, and project assignment data.
+With unified data, patterns become visible that are invisible within any single system.
+To illustrate the type of insight this enables: imagine discovering that employees who receive their first promotion within 18 months are significantly more likely to stay for five years — but only if they also completed at least one cross-functional project.
+That kind of insight requires connecting performance data, career progression data, and project assignment data simultaneously.
 No single tool contains all three.

 Predictive Intelligence